NikSXd/repl.it-scraper/README.md

-# Only working repl.it scraper as of 28/02/2021 (that doesn't just return the URL)
+# Only working repl.it scraper (for discord tokens) as of 28/02/2021 (that doesn't just return the URL)

 ```YAML
 Steps: